Ang Thong

 What's the place like for nightlife, eating out etc?

-There isn't too much in the way of nightlife in Angthong, just a few bars where people just sit around drinking.
-There is one nightclub named The Best it is pretty country style but not too bad .
-No go-go bars or naughty nightlife of any description.
-Most foreigners here who want to party go for to Bangkok or Ayyuthaya for a weekend as it’s only around one hour from Bangkok
+There isn't too much in the way of nightlife in Angthong - just a few bars where people just sit around drinking.
+There is one country style nightclub named The Best, which isn't too bad.
+There are no go-go bars or naughty nightlife of any description.
+Most foreigners here who want to party go to Bangkok or Ayyuthaya for the weekend.

-There is good Thai food to be had, surprise surprise, and if you know where to look you can also get some decent Western food.
+There is good Thai food to be had, surprise surprise, and if you know where to look you can also get some decent western food.
 Flamingo restaurant has a decent selection, though its quality is mostly in between ‘good' and ‘Thai imitation'.
 They do an excellent macaroni and cheese though, and their spinach and cheese is also good.
 They have an updated Facebook page if you do a search.
+It's conveniently located opposite the Ang Thong College of Dramatic Arts.

 There is a great cafe lunch / breakfast place called Edu Cafe.
-They sell an English breakfast, bacon sandwiches and lots of other Western delights along with a great coffee, and have Western products for sale like teabags and HP sauce.
+They sell an English breakfast, bacon sandwiches and lots of other western delights along with great coffee.
+They also have western products for sale like teabags and HP sauce.

-The best western food to be had though is in a restaurant called AT Pizza.
+The best western food to be had though, is in a restaurant called AT Pizza.
 It's located in Pa Mok, a district 15 minutes south of Angthong and halfway to Ayyuthaya.
-Their pizzas and burgers are excellent, even by western standards.
+Their pizzas and burgers are excellent.
 If you're anywhere near the area, you should make the trip to check it out!

 How much to rent a house or basic apartment?